RobbieW69/7DTD-Mods-A21/README.md

 + All animals should drop blood bags when being harvested.
 ### Zombies
 + Death animation should be removed from all zombies.
-+ Zombies now despawn after 1 second of being dead.
++ Zombies now despawn after 1 second of being dead. (to increase FPS)
 + Zombies can no longer climb ladders.
 + Head explodes with headshots more often.
 + Swim speed drastically reduced.
 + Zombies now also target animals.
+(Aggro animals will fight back)
 + Zombie loot bags drop more often.
-+ Zombies can now turn into a Gore Block on death 20% of the time, not 100 for FPS.
++ Zombies can now turn into a Gore Block on death 20% of the time.
+(Not 100% for FPS)
 ### Player
 + Reach extended a little.
 + Jumping no longer requires stamina.